-We recognise that some groups of children are potentially at greater risk of harm than others and have agreed arrangements to ensure the safety of these children:
+We recognise that some groups of children are potentially at greater risk of harm (both online and offline) than others and have agreed arrangements to ensure the safety of these children:

 - Children who need a social worker (Child in Need and Child Protection Plans).
-As a matter of routine, the designated safeguarding lead will hold and use the information that the child has a social worker to ensure that as a matter of routine decisions can be made in the best interests of the child's safety, welfare and educational outcomes.
+As a matter of routine, the designated safeguarding lead will hold and use the information that the child has a social worker to ensure that decisions can be made in the best interests of the child's safety, welfare, and educational outcomes.
 In addition, the school will work with the virtual head as appropriate, regarding the educational attendance, attainment, and progress of children with a social worker. - Children who are absent from education.
 The school proactively manages and take steps to improve attendance across our community.
-Attendance is the essential foundation to positive outcomes for all of our learners and is everyone's responsibility in school.
+Attendance is the essential foundation to positive outcomes for all our learners and is everyone's responsibility in school.

-The school response to children who are absent from education, particularly on repeat occasions and/or prolonged periods, supports identifying a range of safeguarding issues and abuse; it also helps prevent the risk of absent children becoming a child missing education in the future.
+The school response to children who are absent from education, particularly on repeat occasions and/or prolonged periods, supports identifying a range of safeguarding issues, abuse, exploitation, and neglect; it also helps prevent the risk of absent children becoming a child missing education in the future.
 This includes when problems are first emerging but also where children are already known to local authority children's social care and need a social worker, where being absent from education may increase known safeguarding risks within the family or in the community.
 We support and monitor attendance and absence carefully to identify learners or cohorts that require support with their attendance and put effective strategies in place.
 This includes:

 - Building strong relationships with families, listening to, and understanding barriers to attendance and working with families to remove them. - Sharing information and work collaboratively with other schools in the area, the local authority, and other partners when absence is at risk of becoming persistent or severe. - We employ an attendance officer who works with families to support them to ensure good attendance of all children.
-Attendance is challenged where appropriate including through prelegal meetings and penalties following DCC guidance and the school's attendance policy. - Where children are missing, we follow Derbyshire Children Missing from Education guidance which is available - Derbyshire Education Welfare Service webpages)
+Attendance is challenged where appropriate including through prelegal meetings and penalties following DCC guidance and the school's attendance policy.
+Where children are missing, we follow Derbyshire Children Missing from Education guidance which is available -Derbyshire Education Welfare Service webpages)

 The school also recognises that when children are not in school, such as when a learner is on a reduced timetable, suspended or excluded, they miss the protection and opportunities that education can provide, and can become more vulnerable to harm.
 Learners who have a social worker, including looked-after children, and previously looked-after children, are especially vulnerable.
 The school proactively supports learners in the school environment and decision-making processes about reduced timetables, suspension or exclusion and operate in the best interest of children as outlined in local and national guidance.
-Behaviour in Schools (2022), Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement (2022), Supporting pupils at school with medical conditions (2015) and local guidance Derbyshire part-time timetables and Derbyshire attendance management and exclusions.
+Behaviour in Schools (2024), Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement (2023), Supporting pupils at school with medical conditions (2015) and local guidance Derby part-time timetable guidance and a protocol and Derby In Year Fair Access (IYFA) and Exclusions or Derbyshire part-time timetables and Derbyshire attendance management and exclusions)